-Due to the uncertainties in the interpretation of data processing activities that affect or may affect national security, in July 2021, we made an inquiry with the relevant local branch of the CAC regarding the interpretation of the revised draft Measures for Cybersecurity Review after the revised draft of the Measures for Cybersecurity Review was released, and in March 2022, after the Measures for Cybersecurity Review (2021 Version) came into effect, we made another inquiry with the CCRC regarding the interpretation of the Measures for Cybersecurity Review (2021 Version).
-Based on the descriptions regarding our business operations and our marketplace, the relevant local authority and the CCRC concurred with us that we are not required to go through a cybersecurity review with the CAC because (i) our GigaCloud Marketplace is operated in Hong Kong under our Hong Kong Subsidiary with under one million users, and (ii) our GigaCloud Marketplace is a B2B ecommerce platform and any data we collected on our sellers and buyers are limited without any personal information.
-Based on the foregoing and also the advice of our PRC legal counsel, Han Kun Law Offices, we believe we, including our PRC Subsidiaries and our Hong Kong Subsidiary, are currently not required to go through a cybersecurity review with the CAC as of the date hereof.
+We believe we are not required to file with the CAC for a cybersecurity review as of the date hereof, because (i) our GigaCloud Marketplace is operated in Hong Kong under our Hong Kong subsidiary with under one million users, (ii) any data we collected on our sellers and buyers are limited, and (iii) our PRC subsidiaries only perform cost functions and internal operational functions and do not collect any data on users in the PRC.
+Due to the uncertainties in the interpretation of data processing activities that affect or may affect national security, in July 2021, we made an inquiry with the relevant local branch of the CAC regarding the interpretation of the revised draft Measures for Cybersecurity Review.
+Based on the foregoing descriptions regarding our business operations and our marketplace, the relevant local authority concurred with us that we are not required to file for a cybersecurity review with the CAC.
 As of the date of this prospectus, we have not been involved in any investigations on cybersecurity or data security initiated by related governmental regulatory authorities, and we have not received any inquiry, notice, warning, or sanction in such respect.
 However, as the Measures for Cybersecurity Review (2021 Version) were newly adopted, and the Regulations on Network Data Security Protection (Draft for Comments) have not been adopted, there remains uncertainty in the interpretation and enforcement of such PRC cybersecurity laws and regulations.
 Thus, we cannot assure you that we would not be subject to cybersecurity review requirement, and if so, that we would be able to pass such review in relation to this offering.
-Furthermore, we cannot guarantee that the authority that we have inquired is the authorized regulatory body to make a determination that we are not subject to the requirement of cybersecurity review.
-If any interpretation or implementation rules of the relevant PRC cybersecurity laws and regulations in future provide that certain other PRC regulatory body shall be authorized to make the final decision on cybersecurity review, there can be no assurance that the authorized PRC regulatory body would reach the same conclusion as the authority we have inquired.
-If the authorized PRC regulatory body subsequently determines that we are required to go through such cybersecurity review or if any other PRC government authorities promulgates any interpretation or implementation rules before our listing that would require us to go through a cybersecurity review for this offering, we may fail to complete such cybersecurity review procedures in a timely manner, or at all.
+Furthermore, we cannot guarantee that the local authority that we have inquired is the authorized regulatory body to make a determination that we are not subject to the requirement of cybersecurity review.
+If any interpretation or implements rules of the relevant PRC cybersecurity laws and regulations in future provides that certain other PRC regulatory body shall be authorized to make the final decision on cybersecurity review, there can be no assurance that the authorized PRC regulatory body would reach the same conclusion as the local authority we have inquired.
+If the authorized PRC regulatory body subsequently determines that we would need to obtain the cybersecurity review approval or any other PRC government authorities promulgates any interpretation or implements rules before our listing that would require us to obtain a cybersecurity review approval for this offering, we may fail to obtain such approval in a timely manner, or at all.

 On December 24, 2021, the CSRC released the Draft Overseas Listing Rules, according to which, any direct or indirect offshore listing of domestic enterprises shall be filed with the CSRC.
 If the Draft Overseas Listing Rules were enacted, we may be subject to additional compliance requirements in the future.
 See "Risk Factors-Risks Related to Doing Business in China-The CSRC has released for public consultation the draft rules for companies based in China seeking to conduct initial public offerings in overseas markets.
-While such rules have not yet been adopted, the PRC government may exert more oversight and control over offerings that are conducted overseas and foreign investment in issuers based in China and Hong Kong, which could significantly limit or completely hinder our ability to offer or continue to offer our ordinary shares to investors and could cause the value of our ordinary shares to significantly decline or become worthless."
+While such rules have not yet been adopted, the PRC government may exert more oversight and control over offerings that are conducted overseas and foreign investment in issuers based in China, which could significantly limit or completely hinder our ability to offer or continue to offer our ordinary shares to investors and could cause the value of our ordinary shares to significantly decline or become worthless."